spatialos/gdk-for-unity/docs/content/glossary.md

 * which [entities](#entity) are in the world
 * what their [components](#component)' [properties](#property) are
-* which [workers](#worker) are connected to the deployment
+* which [workers](#worker) are connected to the [deployment](#deploying)
-* how much [load](#load-balancing) the workers are under
+* how much [load](https://docs.improbable.io/reference/latest/shared/glossary#load-balancing) the workers are under

 > Related:
 > * [The Inspector]({{urlRoot}}/shared/operate/inspector)

 ### Launcher

-The Launcher is a tool that can download and launch [clients](#client-worker) that connect to [cloud deployments](#cloud-deployment).
+The Launcher is a tool that can download and launch [clients](#client-worker) that connect to [cloud deployments](https://docs.improbable.io/reference/latest/shared/glossary#cloud-deployment).
 It's available as an application for Windows and macOS.
-From the [Console](#console), you can use the Laucnher to connect a local client to your own cloud deployment, or generate a share link so anyone with the link can join your game.
+From the [Console](#console), you can use the Launcher to connect a local client to your own [cloud deployment](https://docs.improbable.io/reference/latest/shared/glossary#cloud-deployment), or generate a share link so anyone with the link can join your game.

 The Launcher downloads the client executable from the [assembly](#assembly) you uploaded.